romeofx/BAN6440-Module-4-Assignment-K-Means-Python-Application/README.md

 # K-Means Clustering Application

 ## Overview
-This project implements a Python-based K-Means clustering application to analyze and uncover patterns in customer review data.
+This Assignment implements a Python-based K-Means clustering application to analyze and uncover patterns in customer review data.
 The goal is to organize reviews based on their helpfulness scores, providing actionable insights to enhance business strategies.

 ## Features
 - **Data Preprocessing**: Handles missing values, standardizes numerical data, and prepares it for clustering.